walinejs/waline/docs/en/why.md

 Since the very early version, users have reported Valine's XSS problems, and the community is also using various methods to fix these problems.
 Including the addition of verification codes, frontend XSS filtering and other methods.
 However, the author later realized that all the frontend verification can only prevent the gentleman, so the restriction such as verification code is removed.

 Now when the frontend publishes a comment, Markdown will be converted into HTML, and then execute an XSS filter function on the frontend before be submitted to LeanCloud.
-After you get the data from LeanCloud, you can insert it directly for display because it's just HTML.
+After getting the data from LeanCloud, it is directly inserted to DOM.
 Obviously, the process is problematic.
 As long as the HTML is submitted directly and displayed directly after the HTML is obtained, XSS cannot be eradicated fundamentally.

+::: tip Fundamental solution

-Is there a fundamental solution?
-In fact, there are.
-For stored XSS attacks, we can use escape codes to solve them.
-Just like old BBCode, we just submit to the database the Markdown content.
+For stored XSS attacks, we can use escape HTML codes to solve them permanently.
+Just like old BBCode, only markdown content is submit to the database.
 The frontend reads the content and encodes all HTML before displaying it after Markdown conversion.

 ```js
 function encodeForHTML(str) {